Diamante (Morissette song)

-"Diamante" is a song recorded by Filipino singer Morissette.
+"Diamante" is a song first recorded by Filipino singer Morissette.
 This song was among the top 15 finalists for the 2016 Himig Handog: P-Pop Love Songs songwriting competition.
 The song was written by Jungee Marcelo and was included in the compilation album titled Himig Handog P-pop Love Songs (2016), which was released on January 13, 2016.

 Critical reception

 Joseph Atilano, a critic from Philippine Daily Inquirer, praised the song for showcasing Morissette's artistic growth and versatility.

 Music video

 The music video was directed by Jane Sotelo and produced by the San Beda College Alabang.
 It was released on ABS-CBN Star Music official YouTube channel on April 1, 2016.